Iran-Israel: What are the two sides' defense strategies? – DW – 10/02/2024

 Dangerous escalation

-"Fighters from Syria, Yemen, and Afghanistan have previously declared their solidarity with Hezbollah and a commitment to fight if called upon," Burcu Ozcelik, a senior research fellow for Middle East Security at the London-based Royal United Services Institute, or RUSI, told DW.
+"Fighters from Syria, Yemen, and Afghanistan have previously declared their solidarity with Hezbollah and a commitment to fight if called upon," said Burcu Ozcelik, an expert in Middle East security at the London-based Royal United Services Institute.

-In her view, increasing the potential impact of the Iranian proxis is part and parcel of Iran's two-pillar security policy.
-"A latent military nuclear capability and the deployment of a network of aligned militia, or the ‘Ring of Fire', which includes Hezbollah in Lebanon, Hamas and Islamic Jihad in Gaza, armed groups in Syria and Iraq, and the Ansar Allah, or Houthi movement, in Yemen," she said in a recent analysis on the think tank's website.
+In her view, increasing the potential impact of the Iranian proxies is part and parcel of Iran's two-pillar security policy: "A latent military nuclear capability and the deployment of a network of aligned militia, or the 'Ring of Fire', which includes Hezbollah in Lebanon, Hamas and Islamic Jihad in Gaza, armed groups in Syria and Iraq and the Ansar Allah, or Houthi movement, in Yemen," she said in a recent analysis on the think tank's website.

-"So far, the first pillar has served to constrain Iran from taking overt belligerent action against Israel out of fear that an Israeli retaliation on its territory would damage its nuclear programme, setting it back by years and at great cost," she wrote, adding that the second pillar by definition requires ongoing organisational resilience and offensive military competence of its allies.
+"The first pillar has served to constrain Iran from taking overt belligerent action against Israel out of fear that an Israeli retaliation on its territory would damage its nuclear programme, setting it back by years and at great cost," she wrote, adding that the second pillar by definition "requires ongoing organizational resilience and offensive military competence of its allies."

 But given the current escalation it's unclear whether these two pillars will avert a wide regional war.